-The range of brands and types, including all the cosmetics and colors you’d look for, is about as complete as you could get, although the range at Discount Contact Lenses is hefty too.
+The range of brands and types, including all the cosmetics and colors you’d look for, is about as complete as you could get, although read our Discount Contact Lenses review for a site with an equally hefty range.
 From monthlies to dailies, astigmatism to multifocals, they’re all there and usually in stock.
 There is a subscription service to make sure the forgetful among us (Just us?
 No, good.) don’t run out, or they’ll drop you a one-off order if you need it quick.

 Getting your contacts online (even colors and cosmetics) requires a valid and up-to-date prescription, which can be time consuming and inconvenient.
 1800 Contacts, once it’s established your existing optometrist’s credentials, will use an iPhone or Android app to check that your prescription’s still legit.
 In 15 minutes, you can update your RX without having to change out of your pajamas.

-Should I use 1800 Contacts?
+Should you buy from 1800 Contacts?

-Regulations about prescriptions are neatly dealt with thanks to the excellent smartphone app which is accurate and checked by qualified doctors.
+Regulations about prescriptions are neatly dealt with thanks to the excellent app which is accurate and checked by qualified doctors.
 The company ships for free, makes sure returns are free, even when your prescription changes and they take HAS and FSA cards.